 Dry Inland Areas

-South Australian wheatbelt.
+South Australian Wheatbelt.
 Spacing 4m x 2m.
 Drip irrigation provided with (in this case) limited water from a reticulated supply of River Murray water.

-Goundwater will be suitable depending on the salinity levels.
+Groundwater will be suitable depending on the salinity levels.
 These plants typically have lower-end medium salinity tolerance possibly around 1,000 EC units.
 Other factors such as the soil infiltration rate must also be taken into account. (see salinity guidelines)

 These plants require only a fraction of the water needs of conventional irrigated crops such as rice and cotton and a lot less than virtually all other horticultural crops.

 The average annual (predominantly winter) rainfall in the trial site area pictured above is 380mm with hot and dry summers.
 The pH of the sandy soil ranges from prox 7.0 to 8.0 through the profile.
 (Information regarding pH levels)